-- Animal Control decreases due to a one-time vehicle purchase in FY 15. - Volunteer Emergency Services Association increases overall due to one-time funding for the replacement of Self-Contained Breathing Apparatus for eight fire companies and an additional ongoing funding for workers compensation and operations.
+- Animal Control decreases due to a one-time vehicle purchase in FY 15, partially offset by a 2.5% operating increase in FY 16. - Volunteer Emergency Services Association overall increase is due to one-time funding for the replacement of Self-Contained Breathing Apparatus for eight fire companies and an additional ongoing funding for workers compensation and overall operations.